Maria Al-Masani: Early life and career

 Maria Al-Masani was born in Russia and moved to Yemen at age three.
 At 16, she moved to Erie, Pennsylvania, attending a local college before relocating to Ottawa to study economic development at Carleton University.

 Al-Masani came to national and international attention as the first contestant of Yemeni origin to enter the Miss Universe pageant at the national level for Miss Universe Canada, and the first Yemeni contestant to win a title, of Miss Congeniality at the competition in 2010.
-She also worked for two political parties in the Parliament of Canada, one as an intern in 2006, the other as a staffer in 2013.
+She also worked for two political parties in the Parliament of Canada, Liberal Party, and an NDP staffer before she was married in 2015, when she retired as a housewife and switched her career to study fashion, become a designer and image consultant.

 Activism

 Al-Masani founded Yemen Rights Monitor during the Arab Spring in 2011, providing a means of updating news via social media when traditional news media had been blocked – she was later cited by Andy Carvin as one of his most reliable sources about opposition activities in Yemen.

-She has appeared as an activist against forced marriage on Al Jazeera's The Stream, recounting her own escape from a potential forced marriage in Yemen.
+She has appeared as an activist against forced marriage on Al Jazeera's The Stream, recounting her friends escape from a potential forced marriage in Yemen.
 In 2012, Al-Masani was among the speakers at a summit hosted by Yahoo! in Cairo on women's use of technology to create positive change.
 In 2011, she spoke at the Silicon Valley Human Rights Conference, discussing how social media has been used to circumvent censorship in Yemen.

 Maria Al-Masani supports free speech as the foundation of western civilization, modern civil society and decries censorship inspired by her late uncle Dr Abdulaziz Al Saqqaf.
 Dr Al-Saqqaf was the winner of the N.P.C.'s International Award for Freedom of the Press for 1995.

 Al-Masani serves on the board of Madbakh Women's International, a group whose projects have included raising funds for the National Boroma Fistula Hospital in Somalia.
 She also discussed fistula on Al Jazeera's The Stream and in a feature in the Canadian political and government newspaper The Hill Times.